England captain Harry Kane ‘staying at Tottenham this summer’

 “I will be staying at Tottenham this summer and will be 100 per cent focused on helping the team achieve success.”

-Kane is halfway through a six-year deal that he signed in 2018 and, without a release clause, Spurs always held the power.
+Kane is halfway through a six-year deal that he signed in 2018 and, without a release clause, the north London club always held the power.

 Kane made it clear he wanted to be sold at the back end of last term in order to win silverware and, in an interview with Gary Neville, strongly hinted at City being the club he wanted to join after naming Kevin De Bruyne as his ideal team-mate.